 While it is possible to remortgage with the same lender you currently hold your mortgage with, this isn’t necessary.

 The critical aspect to focus on is arranging the most suitable deal for yourself.
-It might be that to leave your current lender to use another lender’s service will incur exit costs.
+It might be that leaving your current lender to use another lender’s service will incur exit costs.
 Fees of this nature might offset any benefit that comes with switching to a more affordable mortgage.
 Therefore, this must be considered before deciding on how to fund your home improvement.

 Speaking to a broker who can review what your current lender will offer you and compare this against what the market has to offer is a good idea.